 Some children say to me that they enjoy playing with toys, or wearing clothes, commonly associated with another gender.
 Other young people tell me that they deeply wish that they had been born a different gender, but have no desire to access medical transition options, confident in their identity and even expressing gender euphoria.
 Other adolescents say they do want to transition but won’t do so because of current social circumstances (for example, they may be in the final year of high school or fearful of rejection from loved ones).
 Whatever the presenting issues may be, the child or adolescent, and their family, should have the opportunity to receive a comprehensive assessment and work closely with their treating clinician on an appropriate management plan.

-The right support at the right time can save lives
+The right support at the right time

-The health risks associated with inadequate care and support for gender-diverse children are well documented.
+The mental health risks associated with inadequate care and support for gender-diverse children are well documented.
 Furthermore, the lack of understanding and acceptance of gender-expansive people in our society leads to transphobia and individuals are at an increased risk of harm because of discrimination, social exclusion, bullying, physical assault and even homicide.

 Ultimately, every child is unique and deserves access to specialist, developmentally informed, comprehensive assessment and timely, appropriate treatment when indicated.
 With 1-2% of adolescents potentially identifying as trans or gender diverse it’s important that our schools, health services and broader community learn more about what helps these kids thrive and the challenges they face.